tomasantunes/stackapp/README.md

 ## How to run

-- Run this command: pip install flask flask-session requests
+- Run this command: pip install flask flask-session requests redis
 - Install Redis: sudo apt-get install redis-server
 - Run the init_db.py file to create the database.
 - Insert your Stackexchange API key at the KEY variable.